KrasnovM/Gamma-Manager/README.md

 Small image for calibration purposes.

 ComboBox with monitors, change manually, with mouse wheel or button "Forward" to scroll.

-ComboBox with presets, choose manually, with mouse wheel or input name.
+ComboBox with presets, choose manually or with mouse wheel.

-"Save" to create or override preset in .ini file.
-"Delete" to erase preset from .ini file.
+To save preset write a name in empty ComboBox and click "Save" to put preset in .ini file.

+Choose and click "Delete" to erase preset from .ini file.

 Monitor brightness and contrast (if available) trackbars, 0 - 100, same functional as gamma ramp trackbars.